vatsalagrawal6991/Cache-Simulator-in-C/README.md

+# Made By Vatsal Agrawal

+# Cache Simulator

-You have to follow the below instructions while evaluating submission:
+You have to follow the below instructions while evaluating project:

 Step-1 : modify the paths in ssl_grade.py.